 “It’s easy to learn about skills, but it’s hard for people to use them when they’re really anxious,” says Gomperts.
 “Short-term medication can be particularly helpful to calm the nervous system and help people remember the state that they are striving to achieve.
 A common misperception around medication is that it will change a person.
 Medication does not change a person.
 Rather, it changes the way they perceive their stressors so they appear less threatening.”

 Stanford resources are available to help you manage anxiety.

-There are a number or short, skill-based videos offered on the Faculty Staff Help Center website that you can use to help manage the symptoms of stress and anxiety.
 The Faculty Staff Help Center offers a lot of great information, including resources for support during challenging times.

 Speaking with a therapist at the Help Center is a very easy strategy, too.
 Stanford faculty, staff, postdocs, retirees, and their families receive up to ten sessions of free therapy.
 Even if people just come once, they often walk away with a stronger sense of control and helpful tools for managing stress — and that might be enough.

 Additionally, BeWell offers Lifestyle Coaching sessions, which can also be helpful in providing resources and making decisions for managing stress.